onflow/flow-cli/docs/query-transactions.md

 - Valid inputs: `true`, `false`
 - Default: `false`

-Indicate whether to wait for the transaction to be sealed.
+Indicate whether to wait for the transaction to be sealed before displaying the result.
-If true, the CLI will block until the transaction has been sealed or a timeout is reached.

 ### Host